For Kids: High Blood Sugar

-You may get very good you get at preventing highs.
+You may get very good at preventing highs.
 But they will still happen from time to time.
 If you feel like you might be having a high, check your blood sugar right away.
 Or have an adult check it for you.
-Then do the following:
+Then do the below:

 If your blood sugar is over 250, tell your parents or another adult right away.
 You will need to check for ketones in your urine.
 (Your healthcare team will show you how.)

 Drink water or other sugar-free drinks.
-They help wash away ketones.
+They help wash away ketones and help you not become dehydrated.
 (Ketones leave the body when you pee.)

 You may need to take extra insulin.
 Your healthcare team will teach you how to figure out how much extra insulin to take when you’re having a high.